cyb0rgdoll/freshtermux/README.md

 ```
 echo "sshd" >> ~/.zshrc
 ```
-# Start the SSH server after the phone is powered on
+# Start the SSH server after the phone is powered on.
 First install the Termux: Boot plug-in.
 After installation, give the plug-in permission to boot, so that Ter­mux can start automatically after booting.

 - Create ~ / .termux / boot / directory (the scripts placed in this directory will be executed after booting Termux).
 ```